onescales/google-calendar-ics-to-google-sheets/README.md

 For a visual overview tutorial on ics to csv conversion and full details, see our article at https://onescales.com/blogs/main/export-google-calendar-ics-to-google-sheets-excel and our youtube video at https://www.youtube.com/watch?v=BRGHDS_-rDI

-* now supports recurring events up to 5 years forward and ends in today's date.
+* now supports recurring events up to today's date.

 # Steps